CIRCL/bgp-ranking/doc/sphinx/source/Installation.rst

 ::

-    apt-get install screen ipython htop most
+    apt-get install screen ipython htop most iotop

 Versions from trunk
 ===================

-Our test environnement is based on ubuntu 10.10.
+Our test environnement is based on Ubuntu 10.10.
 Except the following programms, we use the versions of the repositories:

 * Redis : 2.2